-- About a tablespoon of lotion – after a bit of experimentation we settle on Aveeno Daily Moisturising Lotion.
+- About a tablespoon of facial lotion – after a bit of experimentation we settled on Aveeno Daily Moisturising Lotion.
 The heavy paraffin-based creams like Diprobase were a bit sticky and didn’t work nearly as well.

 - Food colourings – if you’re after intense colours the specialist cake decorating powdered colours work best.
 The liquid food colours from the supermarket baking section tend to make more pastel shades.

 - Small pots or a plate for mixing

 - Make-up sponges and brushes to apply face paint

 Put the cornflour into a small bowl and slowly add the lotion mixing it thoroughly as you go until you get a smooth paste.
 Divide the white paste into smaller pots and add a sprinkle or couple of drops of the food colouring to each pot.
 Mix each pot thoroughly to get an even colour adding extra colour as necessary to get the shade you want.

 You can adjust the consistency by adding more cornflour, moisturising lotion or a drop of water.
 It took us a bit of experimentation to find a consistency that we found easy to work with.
 We found that adding a little water made the paint easier to apply with a sponge while a stiffer consistency was easier to use with a brush.

 For extra sparkle, mix edible glitter with little lotion (no cornflour) and paint it over the top of your finished design.

 If you’re short of inspiration or need some guidance to give you a bit of confidence there are plenty of books and websites with instructions and ideas to get you started.
 We found that it helped to have a box of wipes close to hand as our kids painted their faces, arms, tummies and us while we were testing the Halloween face paint.
 In addition, with this Halloween face paint recipe, you will get a lot more control over the choice of colours you want to apply.

 A note of caution